 “You have to use your faith.
 Faith releases the power of God.
 Your first response, the way you respond to a crisis often determines the outcome….
 Faith is just taking what God has said in His Word and exalting it above every other voice, every other feeling—not just outside voices, but your own voice.
 Whether you feel it or not, what does God’s Word say?
 Faith is speaking and believing and trusting in that.
 When you get mature in faith, there will be a confidence and a security in it.”

 Dorothy overcame fear by keeping her eyes on the Word.
 She had a peace that surpassed all understanding, and her faith gave her the victory.
 When you understand these truths, like Dorothy, you’ll be able to sleep during your battle because you will know you have a faith that overcomes the world!

 The Christian Survival Kit covers so much more and includes such topics as knowing God, the power of love and joy, and handling persecution.
-Andrew’s Harnessing Your Emotions book (which is available separately or as part of the Survival Kit package) will teach you how to take responsibility for your emotions and see the fruit of self-control work in your life.
+Andrew’s Harnessing Your Emotions book will teach you how to take responsibility for your emotions and see the fruit of self-control work in your life.

 Please comment below and let us know how you are applying these truths in your life.